IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 organizations: []

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include quantum software development, post-quantum cryptography, and quantum error correction.
+bio: Quantum software engineer building cryptographic and distributed systems.

 # Interests to show in About widget
 interests: